 You don't need to be a JS super-pro before you jump into ServiceNow, but it's important to be able to read and write simple 10-20 line scripts in basic syntax without getting confused.

 For learning JS, I recommend the "You Don't Know JS" book series for this; specifically Up and Going, Types and Grammar, and this & Object Prototypes.
 The whole series appears to be available for free as a Github repository, here.

-I also recommend codecademy as a bit more of a "hands-on" guide to the basics.
+A lot of people also find codecademy to be useful as a bit more of a "hands-on", almost bootcamp-style guide to the very basics - though I’m not personally fond of their recent changes.
 Just remember that you should focus on ES5, not ES6 (even though codecademy will teach you some ES6 concepts, it's important to try to sort of compartmentalize them).

 Note: Keywords like let, const and class are all unsupported in ES5, and therefore in ServiceNow's server-side scripts.
 You can use them in client-scripts, but it's best to focus mainly on ES5, especially at first, to avoid confusion.